 New Hampshire and Vermont are beautiful states with picturesque mountains and some of America’s oldest and most charming towns.
-Both states are a relatively short drive from Boston and New York City and over the past few decades have been culturally reshaped by the migration of Bostonians and New Yorkers who wanted a temporary or permanent break from city life.
+Both states are a relatively short drive from Boston and New York City.
+Over the past few decades both states have been culturally reshaped by the migration of Bostonians and New Yorkers who wanted a temporary or permanent break from city life.
 We loved the friendly, chatty, patient and laid back nature of many people we spoke to extensively and we’d be lying if we didn’t say our recent five day road trip didn’t make us question living in the “rat race” of city life.
 Another thing we enjoyed about these two beautiful states: wonderful craft beer in imaginative settings!

 Woodstock Inn and Brewery

 In New Hampshire we stayed in the town of Woodstock, in the snow covered White Mountains and visited the Woodstock Inn, Station and Brewery.
 One of our biggest regrets of the trip was not spending a little extra to stay in our first Brewpub Inn, but instead staying a couple blocks down in a cheaper mediocre place on our first night.
 The hotel proprietor and the local news warned us that temperatures outside were “dangerously cold.”
 And given the windchill that evening was -20 fahrenheit (-29 celsius), it was the longest two block walk of our lives between our hotel and the Woodstock Brewery!

 We sat at the bar for dinner, and Bell asked the bartender about the large circularly engraved lamp above us.
 He said country music star Randy Travis had the lamp commissioned for himself but then found it to be too small, and the Woodstock Inn then purchased it off Ebay.
 “So I guess Randy Travis’ trash is our treasure” the bartender joked.